itsnicksia/wizardry-daphne-guide/docs/requests-bondmates/legendary-requests/broken-pact/broken-pact.md

 Bossfight at the end is on the tougher side, but straightforward with no gimmicks or special requirements.

+### Notes
+- All enemies are fire element and weak to water
+- Can find at least 5 hard and light ore and 5 heavy and tenacious ore spread throughout cavern
+- Must cross some poison to get ore, but some can be avoided
+- Cavern consists of 2 levels.
+1st level is your standard dungeon crawl.
+2nd level only has Agna.

+### Fighting Agna:
+- Agna only uses physical attacks but hits very hard
+- Agna spawns with 2 higher level fire entities
+- Agna isn’t weak to water, fire entities are
+- Use the defend and create opening strategy.
+Front row defend every round, back row to attack.
+Priest to heal/buff, mage to Mamigal, thief to precision strike/sneak attack
+- Eliminate fire entities first and then only have to worry about Agna’s physical attacks
+- Agna can deal 400+ damage if not defending.
+Front row defend every round or risk getting one shot

 ### Map

 Below is a map of the dungeon, but I lacked the foresight to mark Ore pieces on